ariasmn/angular-jwt-interceptor-boilerplate/README.md

 For the testing API REST, [json-server](https://github.com/typicode/json-server) has been used with [json-server-auth](https://github.com/jeremyben/json-server-auth) as the JWT Middleware.

-I recommend to install both of them globally (that's why those packages are not included withing the `package.json`).
+I recommend to install both of them globally (that's why those packages are not included within the `package.json`).

 To run the server once installed both packages do: